 Work Habits: If a person has the nature to professionally conduct their work, having good work ethics and a dedicated nature then they are more likely to succeed running their own business from their home.
 Work habits influence the amount of time people give to their work and how professionally they can conduct their work.
 Someone with poor work habits would probably delay assignments and projects to the last moment and then hurriedly to the work and submit a sub-standard result.

 Personality: Different psychologists have given numerous tests and studies to try to find out the various personality types of individuals and try to group people in certain classes so that it can be easier to understand their actions.
 Personalities are complex gathering of different traits and attributes which make a person’s guide for why they do certain things.

 Personality types which can function without guidance and can take action independently work better in home business settings rather than people who need to be influenced or are intimated by others.
 An outgoing personality works better in a home business setting while otherwise people need to be bound by certain schedules or need to be forced to follow certain work timings.

 Lifestyle: When you are running a business from home you are constantly being distracted by family and other domestic concerns.
-It is difficult to manage a business while you are being constantly distracted to fix certain things around the house or otherwise.
-Your lifestyle should change once your in your work hours or at your work station.
-If your lifestyle is to be involved in everything around you then you would find it very hard to get anything done either at home or at work.
+It is difficult to manage a business while you are being constantly distracted by fixing certain things around the house or otherwise.
+Your lifestyle should change once you are in your work hours or at your work station.
+If your lifestyle is to be involved in everything around you, then you would find it very hard to get anything done either at home or at work.

 To successfully run a franchise from home, there are certain questions which you must first ask yourself.
 The answers will provide you with a better notion as to which kind of franchise opportunities or business opportunities best fit your mindset and personality.